 In order for this coordination to run smoothly, weekly conferences with the student representatives of each faculty are held (Mondays at 19:07 in the Fritz Tillmann Room).
 Unfortunately, not all of the faculties are present each week, so we issue meeting minutes (called the ‘Fachschafts-Informations-Dienst’ – Student Council Information Service) to each student council.
 This way, we ensure that each faculty receives the latest updates and can take them into consideration in their work.
 Further, we offer topic-specific meetings in order to address current problems and activities.

 Besides coordination, we also see to administrative tasks such as the allocation of student funds, the changing of regulations, etc. Furthermore, our department acts as an intermediary between the AStA and the faculty student councils, so that each group knows what the other is up to.

-Our office in the AStA (room 4) is open daily (Mon. –Fri.) during the semester.
+Our office in the AStA (Endenicher Allee 17, Room 3122) is currently open monday vom 16-18 pm.
 We are here to answer questions and are available to the faculty student councils that were unable to attend the conferences.